Deep Inverse Design for High-Level Synthesis: Experiments

 \subsection{Metric for evaluation}

-We adopt ADRS for evaluating the methods in our work \cite{schafer2019high, liao2023efficient}.
-A design is said to be non-dominated if there is no other design that improves one objective, e.g., latency and area, without worsening the other, and Pareto front is the set of all such non-dominated designs.
+We adopt ADRS in evaluating the methods in our work \cite{schafer2019high, liao2023efficient}.
+A design is said to be non-dominated if there is no other design that improves one objective, e.g., latency and resource consumption, without worsening the other, and Pareto front is the set of all such non-dominated designs.
 ADRS calculates the distance from an approximate Pareto front to the reference Pareto front:

-where $f(\gamma,\omega)=max\{ |\frac{a_\omega -a_\gamma }{a_\gamma }|,|\frac{l_\omega -l_\gamma }{l_\gamma }| \} $, $\Gamma $ is the reference Pareto front, and $\Omega $ is the approximate Pareto front.
+where $f(\gamma,\omega)=max\{ |\frac{r_\omega -r_\gamma }{r_\gamma }|,|\frac{l_\omega -l_\gamma }{l_\gamma }| \} $, $\Gamma $ is the reference Pareto front, and $\Omega $ is the approximate Pareto front.
 For each benchmark, $\Omega $ is obtained from the synthesis results of all the tests conducted by one method or ablation configuration, and we obtain $\Gamma $ from all the $\Omega $ datasets.
 We do not exhaustively search the design spaces because they are too large.
 For example, that of \textit{stencil\_3d} contains over $10^{15}$ designs.
 Smaller ADRS denotes closer distance and better performance.